sslaia/SardiniaQuiz/README.md

 # SardiniaQuiz
-A quiz app about **Sardinia**, Italy, an island I also call home in while.
+A quiz app about **Sardinia**, Italy, an island I also call home in a while.

 This is an early version, so it's very simple and the question are quite easy really.